This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 Conclusion

 If you’re not a snow sports kind of person, why suffer with the white stuff for half the year?
 Your RV is a self-contained home on wheels.
 Pack it up and fly south for winter to the best snowbird RV camping states of Alabama, Arizona, California, Florida, Georgia, New Mexico, and Texas.
-Join millions of other RVing snowbirds.
-From east to west, the U.S. has tons of warm places to camp in winter for any budget, and any camping style.
+Join millions of other RVers enjoying the snowbird lifestyle.
+From east to west, the U.S. has tons of warm places to camp in winter for any budget, with our without full hookups, and to suit any camping style.

 This post may contain affiliate links or mention our own products, please check out our disclosure policy here.